-- 3.2 At this school/setting we will follow the Wales Safeguarding Procedures, https://safeguarding.wales/ and other guidance and protocols that have been endorsed and agreed by Gwent Safeguarding www.gwentsafeguarding.org.uk. - 3.3 The school will ensure it has a Designated Senior Person (DSP) for Safeguarding, who has undertaken the appropriate training, plus identify clear arrangements for a substitute in the DSP's absence.
+- 3.2 At this school/setting we will follow the Wales Safeguarding Procedures, Wales Safeguarding Procedures and other guidance and protocols that have been endorsed and agreed by Gwent Safeguarding Gwent Safeguarding Board (GSB). - 3.3 The school will ensure it has a Designated Senior Person (DSP) for Safeguarding, who has undertaken the appropriate training, plus identify clear arrangements for a substitute in the DSP's absence.
 These arrangements will be replicated for Children Looked After, the roles are definably different but may be undertaken by the same person. - 3.4 Within this school the Headteacher/Setting Leader retains overall responsibility for Safeguarding.
-Our named DSP for Safeguarding & Child Protection is...Mrs Nicola Bowden (Deputy Head Teacher) (In primary schools this is usually the Headteacher)
+Our named DSP for Safeguarding & Child Protection is Mrs Nicola Bowden (Deputy Head Teacher)

-Deputy DSP for Safeguarding & Child Protection isMrs Tina Crooker (Inclusion Manager)
+Deputy DSP for Safeguarding & Child Protection is Mrs Tina Crooker (Inclusion Manager)